What Is Digital Transformation?

 In 2020, Oxford Economics undertook an extensive survey of over 3,000 executives across 10 of the largest global industry sectors.
 What they found was that business transformation works best “when every part of an organization, including its external partners and customers, is agile and interconnected.
 Executives need to ensure that high-quality information is flowing across their entire business ecosystem, allowing all participants to interact in ways that advance the goals of the organization.”

 Preparing for digital business transformation

 In a challenging business climate, companies need to seize every competitive advantage – and increasingly, those advantages are digital.
 By 2018, over 89% of executives had adopted a digital-first business policy.
-At the start of 2020, that number had only grown.
-However, the fact is that many digital transformation projects get stalled.
-But it is not the technology that challenges the process – it’s the strategy.
-Misaligned goals and poor communication are the leading causes of slowdowns in this process.
+And by 2021, that number has only grown.
+However, as we discussed earlier, many digital transformation projects get stalled by poor communication and planning.

 - Determine your starting point.
 Audit your existing systems and assets.
 Which machines are already digitalized?
 Which ones will require IoT gateways?
 Is your ERP modern and scalable, or is it still running on disk-based database memory?
 To give your project an early leg up, look first for processes within your business that are a high operational priority and have the least complicated path to transformation.

 - Define your priorities.
 Don’t plan a marathon before you’ve even made it around the first block.
 The beauty of digital transformation is that it does not have to happen all at once.
 Like building blocks, smart technologies are designed to evolve, scale, and integrate.
-Ask your software provider about business transformation services and how they can help you get started.
+Ask your software provider about business transformation services (also called transformation as a service) and how they can help you get started.

 FAQs: Common questions about digital transformation